-Keep conversation to the present moment.
-It’s okay if you slip up, we all do!
-But, it’s a great way to raise your mindful awareness.
+Keep the conversation to the present moment.
+It’s okay if you slip up; we all do!
+But it’s a great way to raise your mindful awareness.

-Step outside, stand there and feel the sun on your face, or the cool of night.
+Step outside, stand there, and feel the sun on your face or the cool of the night.
 Breathe deep.

 Taking the time to go outside and be present will leave you feeling refreshed.
 In my experience, it’s often the most effective mindfulness exercise.
 That’s why I saved it for last!

 So, grab your boots and go for it.
 If even for a minute.

 Take a Moment